UniHD-CEG/DeepHYDRA/README.md

 # DOUBLE-BLIND PEER REVIEW VERSION
-Please note that this is an anonymized version of the code presented in the paper "STRADA: A Synergising Transformer and DBSCAN-Based Approach to Time-Series Anomaly Detection in Dynamically-Configured Systems".
+Please note that this is an anonymized version of the code presented in the paper "DeepHYDRA: Resource-Efficient Time-Series Anomaly Detection in Dynamically-Configured Systems".
+The method was formerly dubbed "Synergising Transformer/DBSCAN Anomaly Detection", or "STRADA" in short.
+We did our best to update the name where possible, and apologize if some remnants of the legacy name remain in this repository.
 Any copyright notices identifying the authors or their organization have been redacted for the double-blind peer review.
 We are kindly asking the reviewers receiving this code to refrain from sharing it with non-reviewers.

-# STRADA
+# DeepHYDRA
-This is the official implementation of the STRADA algorithm presented in the paper "STRADA: A Synergising Transformer and DBSCAN-Based Approach to Time-Series Anomaly Detection in Dynamically-Configured Systems".
+This is the official implementation of the DeepHYDRA algorithm presented in the paper "DeepHYDRA: Resource-Efficient Time-Series Anomaly Detection in Dynamically-Configured Systems".

 ## Creation of the conda Environments
 The folder envs/ contains the conda environments for the different models.